A BRIEF HISTORY OF COFFEE

 The first American coffee percolator was invented in 1865 by James Mason.

-Instant coffee was invented by Satori Kato in 1901.
-However the first mass produced instant coffee was invented by George Washington in 1906.
+Instant coffee was invented by New Zealander David Strang in 1889.
 Freeze dried coffee was invented in 1938.

 Meanwhile decaffeinated coffee was invented by Ludwig Roselius in 1903.
 Melitta Bentz invented the coffee filter in 1908.
 Achille Gaggia invented the modern espresso machine in 1946.
 The first pump driven espresso machine was made in 1960.
 Vacuum packing was invented in 1962.

 Meanwhile in the early 20th century the coffee table became a popular item of furniture.

 During the Second World War coffee was rationed for a short time in the USA.
 Coffee rationing was introduced in November 1942 but it only lasted until July 1943.